Materials-Consortia/OPTIMADE/optimade.md

     * Elements MUST be placed in [Hill order](https://dx.doi.org/10.1021/ja02046a005), followed by their integer chemical proportion number.
       Hill order means: if carbon is present, it is placed first, and if also present, hydrogen is placed second.
 After that, all other elements are ordered alphabetically.
 If carbon is not present, all elements are ordered alphabetically.
-    * If the system has sites with partial occupation and the total occupation of each element do not all sum up to integers, then the
+    * If the system has sites with partial occupation and the total occupations of each element do not all sum up to integers, then the
       Hill formula SHOULD be handled as unset.
     * No spaces or separators are allowed.
     * This property is OPTIONAL, and if set, support for partial string matching